temporalio/documentation/docs/app-dev-context/custom-logging.md

-Use a custom logger for logging actions of the Temporal Client.
+Use a custom logger for logging.